We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 Over 20 Possible International Short Hops

 My favorite way to use British Airways Avios is for short hops around the States or when I’m traveling abroad.
 And Avios award flights (international) start at just 4,500 (4,000 during non-peak) Avios.
-If you received the 100,000 Avios bonus from the British Airways Visa Signature® Card, you could get over 20 one way award flights at this rate.
+If you received the 100,000 Avios bonus from the British Airways Visa Signature® Card (EXPIRED), you could get over 20 one way award flights at this rate.